 We thought we would contact you and tell you how E has been since

 returning from Melbourne.
 We got back last weekend and

-So we took him to the local play park on the Sunday and tried him in a
+So we took him to the local play park on the Sunday and tried him

-call a 'normal' kid swing (the plain belt swing) and
+what we would call a 'normal' kid swing (the plain belt swing) and

 he held on and sat beautifully and swung himself!
 We were SO

 surprised!
 Thank you SO much for helping him achieve this skill,

 he wouldn't have been able to do that without your work.

 He is also talking much better and saying close to actual words.

 This morning he did accidentally blow his trumpet toy and was most

 surprised.
 He did it again a few minutes later so hopefully he

 will continue with that!

 E hasn't used his AFO (ankle-foot orthotic) since returning home.
-E is

-standing/walking.
+stronger in his standing/walking.
 We are very impressed with

 his progress and are hoping it continues.